A Day Trip to Como Lago – First TripJanuary 2, 2017

-I can never forget my excitement about my trip to Como, it was my first with new friends from Milan.
-Como is a city at the southern tip of Lake Como in northern Italy.
-The town is home to American actor – George Clooney and other celebrities like Donatella Versace and Madonna.
+I can never forget my excitement about my trip to Como Lago, it was my first time with new friends in Milan.
+Como is a city at the southern tip of Lake Como in northern Italy and home to American actor – George Clooney and other celebrities like Donatella Versace and Madonna.

-From Cadorna railway station, with a group of 12 friends, I took the Trenord train to Como Lago (costs less than 5 Euros).
-A trip that seemed like forever ended in an hour.
+With a group of 12 friends, I took the Trenord train from Milano Centrale to Como Lago at a cost of fewer than 5 Euros.
+The trip that seemed to last forever in the crawling train lasted for about an hour.

 Brunate by Funicular

 From the funicular at the east end of the lakefront, we got in a packed cable car to Brunate, a quiet mountain village which overlooks the Como city and lake.
-The car was a bit stuffy, but once we stepped out of it, a beautiful wonderland welcomed us with fresh air, enchanting villas, fragrant herbs and flowers, tiny stairways every 10 mins of walk and stone paths that would eventually lead us to the Volta lighthouse.
+The car was a bit stuffy, but once we stepped out of it, a beautiful wonderland welcomed us with fresh air.
+The enchanting villas, fragrant herbs, and flowers gave a pleasant aroma to the air.

 Chiesa di Sant’Andrea – the St. Andrew